hawkinsw/CPPTimes/BasicsWithConnect4.md

 > Two players take turns making a play until someone wins.

 Great.
 That's very succinct and encompasses the entirety of the game.
 It's a good place to start.
 However, there are lots of unanswered questions: What is a "play"?
-What does that it mean to "win"?
+What does it mean to "win"?
 When does a turn end and control of the board switch between the players?

-In order to answer those questions, we repeatedly refine our initial description and add more and more detail:
+In order to answer those questions, we repeatedly refine our initial description and add more and more detail.
+Let's assume that there are two players, Player A and Player B:

 1. Decide between Player A and B who goes first.
 2. Take turns making a play until someone wins.